andreasabel/inCode/entry/foldl-adjunction.md

 -----------------------

 So, from the build-up, you've probably guessed what we're going to do next: find a functor that is adjoint to `Fold r`.
-If you guessed that ... you're right!
 What's the "conceptual opposite" of `Fold r`?
 Let's go adjunction hunting!

 Important note --- the rest of this section is not a set of hard rules, but rather an intuitive process of heuristics to search for candidates that would be adjoint to a given functor of interest.
-There are no hard and fast rules, and the adjoint might not always exist --- it usually doesn't.
+There are no hard and fast rules, and the adjoint might not always exist (it usually doesn't).
 But when it does, it can be a pleasant surprise.

 ### Patterns to look for